- What Is It?

 Cocaine and crack abuse facts

-- Cocaine, also called coke, nose candy, snow, blow, or toot, is a drug that comes from the coca plant.
-Crack cocaine, also called rock or rock cocaine, is cocaine in solid form.
+- Powder cocaine, also called coke, nose candy, snow, blow, or toot is a drug that comes from the coca plant.
+Crack cocaine, or so-called rock or rock cocaine, is cocaine in solid form.

 - About 25 million people in the United States use cocaine at least once during their lifetime.

 - Once the high associated with cocaine intoxication wears off, the individual tends to become agitated, irritable, and physically uncomfortable.

 - Cocaine intoxication often dramatically increases the release of the neurotransmitters dopamine, norepinephrine, and serotonin.

-- Cocaine abuse and addiction is one of a number of stimulant-use disorders and has no single cause but is rather due to the combination of biological, psychological, and social factors.
+- Cocaine abuse and addiction is one of several stimulant-use disorders and has no single cause but is rather due to the combination of biological, psychological, and social factors.

 - Withdrawal symptoms and signs for cocaine include irritability, decreased appetite, sleep problems, and craving the drug.

-- Medical risks of cocaine use disorder, particularly when in crack form, include tearing of the major artery in the body (aortic dissection) or stroke associated with very high blood pressure.
+- Medical risks of a cocaine use disorder, particularly when in crack form, include tearing of the major artery in the body (aortic dissection) or stroke associated with very high blood pressure.
 It is also a risk factor for heart attack.

 - For children exposed to cocaine in utero, the difficulties it can cause have been detected as early as during infancy.

 - The major goals for recovery are abstinence, relapse prevention, and rehabilitation.

 - During the initial stage of abstinence, a person with cocaine or other substance use disorder may need detoxification to prevent or decrease the effects of withdrawal.

 - Recovery from cocaine-use disorder usually includes episodes of remission and relapse.